Maxomann/TDIGP/readme.md

 4. Compile and run.

 ## Changing which issues categories to parse from the "Technical Debt Dataset"
-The class `TechnicalDebtDatasetConnectableDefaultTdMonFactory` has a member `static const std::string kCategoriesToParse`.
-This variable is used as part of the SQL query when parsing the dataset.
-By default the value for this variable is `(type='Test' OR type='Documentation')`.
-To parse other categories, please change its value.
-For example, if you want to include "improvement" issues, the new value would be `(type='Test' OR type='Documentation' OR type='Improvement')`.
+The class `TechnicalDebtDatasetConnectableDefaultTdMonFactory` has a static member `static const std::string kCategoriesToParse`.
+This variable is inserted into the the SQL query when parsing the dataset.
+By default the value for this variable is `(type='Test' OR type='Documentation')` to parse issues of category `Test` or `Documentation`.
+To parse other categories, please change the value of the static member variable.
+For example, if you also want to include `Improvement` issues, the new value would be `(type='Test' OR type='Documentation' OR type='Improvement')`.
+Afterwards, please recompile the application.